Bilinear Recovery using Adaptive Vector-AMP: Background

 and $\langle\xb\rangle$ denotes the average coefficient value, i.e., $\langle\xb\rangle\defn\frac{1}{N}\sum_{i=1}^N x_i$ for $\xb\in\Real^N$.
 Due to the form of $\pygx$ in \eqref{py|x}, it can be shown that

 Meanwhile, the form of $\gb_1(\cdot)$ depends on $\px$ through \eqref{g1_defn}.

 Based on the description above, one might wonder whether the EC stationary point $\xhat = \Exp[\xbf|q_1] = \Exp[\xbf|q_2] = \Exp[\xbf|q_3]$ is a good approximation of the true conditional mean $\Exp[\xbf|\ybf]$, and additionally one might question whether \algref{EP} converges to this $\xhat$.
 Both of these concerns were resolved in the VAMP paper \cite{Rangan:VAMP}.
-In particular, \cite{Rangan:VAMP} showed that, when $\Ab$ is right rotationally invariant and asymptotically large, the per-iteration behavior of \algref{EP} with $\gb_2(\cdot)$ from \eqref{g2_slm} and Lipschitz\footnote{While the original VAMP paper \cite{Rangan:VAMP} focused on separable Lipschitz $\gb_1(\cdot)$, a recent evolution extended the results to non-separable Lipschitz $\gb_1(\cdot)$.} $\gb_1(\cdot)$ is exactly predicted by a scalar state evolution.
-Furthermore, in the case where $\gb_1(\cdot)$ is matched to generating $\px$ from \eqref{regression_prob} as in \eqref{g1_defn}, and where $\gb_2(\cdot)$ uses the true AWGN precision $\gamma_w<\infty$ as in \eqref{g2_defn}, the MSE of the fixed point $\xhat$ of \algref{EP} was shown in \cite{Rangan:VAMP} to match the MMSE predicted by the replica method \cite{Tulino:TIT:13}.
-Recently, this replica prediction of the MMSE was shown to be correct \cite{Reeves:ALL:17}, and so we can conclude that the $\xhat$ generated by \algref{EP} under \eqref{g1_defn} and \eqref{g2_slm} is indeed MMSE for large, right-rotationally invariant $\Abf$.
+In particular, \cite{Rangan:VAMP} showed that, when $\Ab$ is right rotationally invariant and asymptotically large, the per-iteration behavior of \algref{EP} with $\gb_2(\cdot)$ from \eqref{g2_slm} and Lipschitz\footnote{While the original VAMP paper \cite{Rangan:VAMP} focused on separable Lipschitz $\gb_1(\cdot)$, \cite{Fletcher:NIPS:18} extended the results to non-separable Lipschitz $\gb_1(\cdot)$.} $\gb_1(\cdot)$ is exactly predicted by a scalar state evolution.
+Furthermore, in the case where $\gb_1(\cdot)$ is matched to generating $\px$ from \eqref{regression_prob} as in \eqref{g1_defn}, and where $\gb_2(\cdot)$ uses the true AWGN precision $\gamma_w<\infty$ as in \eqref{g2_defn}, the MSE of the fixed point $\xhat$ of \algref{EP} was shown in \cite{Rangan:VAMP} to match the MMSE predicted by the replica method \cite{Tulino:TIT:13}. \textb{This replica prediction is conjectured to be correct \cite{Reeves:ALL:17}, in which case the $\xhat$ generated by \algref{EP} under \eqref{g1_defn} and \eqref{g2_slm} will be MMSE for infinitely large, right-rotationally invariant $\Abf$ when the state evolution has unique fixed points.
+Note that, for infinitely large i.i.d.\ $\Abf$, the replica prediction has been proven to be correct \cite{Reeves:ISIT:16,Barbier:ALL:16}.}

-In the sequel, we will refer to \algref{EP} with generic Lipschitz $\gb_1(\cdot)$ as the VAMP algorithm, noting that it coincides with EP in the special case of Bayesian $\gb_1(\cdot)$ from \eqref{g1_defn}.
-We note that when VAMP is applied to the MMV model \eqref{Y}, a separate copy of $\{\rb_1,\gamma_1,\rb_2,\gamma_2,\xhat,\eta\}$ must be tracked for each column of $\Yb$.
+In the sequel, we will refer to \algref{EP} with generic Lipschitz $\gb_1(\cdot)$ as the VAMP algorithm, noting that it coincides with EP in the special case of Bayesian $\gb_1(\cdot)$ from \eqref{g1_defn}. \textb{VAMP is more general than EP because it can be used with denoisers $\gb_1(\cdot)$ that have no probabilistic interpretation and still lead to precisely predictable behavior under infinitely large, right-rotationally $\Abf$ \cite{Rangan:VAMP,Fletcher:NIPS:18}.} We note that, when VAMP is applied to the MMV model \eqref{Y}, a separate copy of $\{\rb_1,\gamma_1,\rb_2,\gamma_2,\xhat,\eta\}$ must be tracked for each column of $\Yb$.